 Step 2: Click WinPE-based media with MiniTool plug-in.

-Step 3: Click the USB Flash Disk.
-You will be warned that the data on the USB disk will be destroyed.
-Click Yes and then MiniTool Partition Wizard will start to create a bootable drive.
+Step 3: Click the USB Flash Disk and then Yes.
+MiniTool Partition Wizard will start to create a bootable USB drive.

-Step 4: Insert the bootable US drive into the unbootable Windows 11 PC and make the PC boot from the USB drive.
-Click OK twice and then you will see MiniTool Partition Wizard’s main interface.
+Step 4: Boot the problematic PC from the USB drive.
+Wait for MiniTool Partition Wizard to launch automatically.
 Right-click the system hard drive and choose Surface Test.

 Step 5: On the pop-up window, click Start Now.
 Damaged sectors/blocks will be marked as red.
 If there are too many red sectors/blocks, you may need to replace the hard drive.